graemerocher/micronaut-oraclecloud-workshop/lab_data_jpa/lab_data_jpa.md

     }
     </copy>

-The `@Repository` annotation is used to designate this interface as a data access repository.
+The `@Repository` annotation designates this interface as a data access repository.

 Define another repository interface to manage instances of `Pet` in a file called `src/main/java/example/micronaut/PetRepository.java`: